Alice C. Linsley

 Heirs to the throne are listed in Genesis 4 and 5.
 These are the oldest extant king lists, reflecting the Proto-Saharan kingdom builders who united the Upper and Lower Nile at the dawn of the Bronze Age.
 It was from their lines that the "Seed" of God was expected to be born (Gen. 3:15).
 They were awaiting a righteous king who would lead the people to immortality.

 Rulers were very powerful in those days.
 Their greatness is recorded in Genesis and in extra-biblical documents.
-The description of Nimrod in Genesis 10 suggests that he was Sargon the Great who claimed to be born miraculously.
-However, he died and remained in his grave, thus proving himself to be a mere mortal incapable of leading his people to eternal life.
+The description of Nimrod in Genesis 10 suggests that he was Sargon the Great who claimed that his mother miraculously conceived him while in the temple.
+However, Sargon died and remained in his grave, thus proving himself to be a mere mortal incapable of leading his people to eternal life.

 While people speculate about William and Kate's royal offspring, none expect this ruler to be the savior of his or her people.
 The child is anticipated to be fully mortal, and unlike millions of commoner babies who are aborted daily, this child will be well protected.
 Measures are taken to protect potential heirs to the throne.
 History teaches that royal babies are often the targets of political enemies.